►View full Victorian Branch page [Member sign-in required]

 Dr Tomar is ably supported by the Victorian Branch team and you can reach out to her via the team with any questions, concerns or suggestions on the email above.

 Applications for first year psychiatry training positions in Victoria

-Applications for the Victorian Psychiatry Training Program commencing February 2022 have closed.
+Applications for the Victorian Psychiatry Training Program commencing February 2023 are open until 5.00 pm on Tuesday 30 May 2022 (AEST).

 - Apply to the Victorian Psychiatry Training Program via the Postgraduate Medical Council of Victoria website allocations.pmcv.com.au